Jack, Joseph and Morton Mandel Center for the Humanities, 118

 ExpertiseModern Chinese literature and culture in comparative frameworks; critical theory and translation studies; cultural Marxism; aesthetic modernity in the 19th and 20th centuries; intellectual history of China; comparative poetics.

 ProfilePu Wang is Assistant Professor of Chinese Literature and Culture.
-A comparative literature scholar in training, Dr. Wang is currently working on a book manuscript tentatively entitled "The Zeitgeist in Translation: Guo Moruo, Romanticism, and the Chinese Revolution."
+A comparative literature scholar in training, Dr. Wang is currently working on a book manuscript entitled "The Translatable Zeitgeist: Guo Moruo and the Chinese Revolution."
 He is also a poet writing in Chinese.

 |CHIN||100a||Introduction to Chinese Literature: Desire and Form|